 The “SONG STRETCHER™” is a multimodal approach to early childhood music and movement that opens up all possibilities in music and movement where children sing, move, dance, play, create and express themselves.
 Through the use of different modalities of teaching, children’s learning will be enriched and internalised.

-Lavina Chong is the Co-founder/ Director of Our Music Classroom Pte Ltd. She also serves as an adjunct lecturer with Wheelock College, SEED Institute, UniSIM and Ngee Ann Polytechnic.
+Lavina Chong is the Founder/Director of Wigglepods Pte Ltd. She also serves as an adjunct lecturer with Wheelock College, SEED Institute, UniSIM and Ngee Ann Polytechnic.